 An epidural steroid injection (ESI) is the delivery of powerful anti-inflammatory medicine directly into the space outside of the sac of fluid around your spinal cord.
 This area is called the epidural space.

-You will be asked to change into a gown, then lie face down on an x-ray table with a pillow under your stomach.
-If this position causes pain, you will be asked to either sit up or lie on your side while in a curled position.
+- You then lie face down on an x-ray table with a pillow under your stomach.
+If this position causes pain, you either sit up or lie on your side in a curled position.

-Most of the time, your doctor will use an x-ray machine that produces real-time pictures to help guide the needle to the correct spot in your lower back.
-The doctor injects a mixture of steroid and numbing medicines into the area.
+- A mixture of steroid and numbing medicines are injected into the area.
 This medicine decreases swelling and pressure on the larger nerves around your spine and helps relieve pain.

-Your doctor may recommend an epidural spinal injection if you have pain that spreads from the lower spine to the hips or down the leg (radicular low back pain).
-Such pain is caused by pressure on a nerve as it leaves the spine, most often due to a bulging disc.
+Your doctor may recommend ESI if you have pain that spreads from the lower spine to the hips or down the leg.
+This pain is caused by pressure on a nerve as it leaves the spine, most often due to a bulging disc.

-Epidural injections are generally safe.
-Possible complications may include:
+ESI is generally safe.
+Complications may include:

 Talk to your doctor about your risk of complications.

 Having these injections too often may weaken the bones of your spine or nearby muscles.
 Receiving higher doses of the steroids in the injections may also cause these problems.
-As a result, most doctors limit patients to two or three injections per year.
+Because of this, most doctors limit patients to two or three injections per year.

 Your doctor will most likely have ordered an MRI scan of the back before this procedure.
 This helps your doctor determine the area to be treated.

-Before your procedure, tell your doctor or nurse:
+Tell your doctor or nurse:

 You may be told to stop taking medicines that make it hard for your blood to clot for several days before the test.
 This may include aspirin, ibuprofen (Advil, Motrin), clopidogrel (Plavix), warfarin (Coumadin), naproxen (Aleve, Naprosyn), and heparin.

-Epidural steroid injections provide short-term pain relief for at least half of the people who receive them.
+ESI provides short-term pain relief in at least half of the people who receive it.
 Symptoms may remain better for weeks to months, but rarely up to a year.

 The procedure does not cure the cause of your back pain.
 You will need to continue back exercises and other treatments.

-Chou R, Loeser JD, Owens DK, Rosenquist RW, et al; American Pain Society Low Back Pain Guideline Panel.
+Chou R, Loeser JD, Owens DK, Rosenquist RW, et al. American Pain Society Low Back Pain Guideline Panel.
 Interventional therapies, surgery, and interdisciplinary rehabilitation for low back pain: an evidence-based clinical practice guideline from the American Pain Society.
 Spine.
 2009;34(10):1066-77.
 PMID: 19363457 www.ncbi.nlm.nih.gov/pubmed/19363457.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.